 Doctor of Nursing Practice in Nurse Anesthesia

-The UTHSC Nurse Anesthesia Option is a 36-month program of study that culminates in a DNP degree with a core concentration in anesthesia.
-This option prepares the graduate to become a CRNA (Certified Registered Nurse Anesthetist).
+The UTHSC Nurse Anesthesia concentration is a 3 year program of study that culminates in a DNP degree with a core concentration in anesthesia.
+This concentration prepares the graduate to become a CRNA (Certified Registered Nurse Anesthetist).
 The DNP Nurse Anesthesia program is fully accredited by the Commission on Collegiate Nursing Education (CCNE) and is also fully accredited by the Southern Association of Colleges and Schools (SACS).
 In addition, the DNP Nurse Anesthesia program of study is accredited by the American Association of Nurse Anesthetists’ Council on Accreditation of Nurse Anesthesia Educational Programs (COA) for the maximum length of 10 years.

 Since 2002, over 100 nurse anesthesia students have graduated, first with an MSN from the Nurse Anesthesia Program and most recently with a DNP.
 UTHSC CRNA alumni provide clinical care in a variety of settings throughout the U.S. with a high percentage providing care in HPSA or MUAs.
 The most recent class of graduates completed the program in May 2013 with a DNP.
 100% of the 2011 graduates passed the National Certification Examination on the first attempt, and all were employed within three months of graduation.
 The attrition rate for the Class of 2011 cohort was 0%.